jamesacklin/send/app/README.md

 ---

+## Release Philosophy

+In keeping with Agile software methodolgy, issues or feature ideas are placed at virtually any time into a backlog or work queue using _user stories_, loosely following the template _"As a (type of user) I want to be able to (use a feature of the software) so I can (accomplish a task)"_.
+Stories should be scoped as tightly as possible in order to effectively break up the development work into small, manageable chunks.

+Work iterations are set for a reasonable length of time/capacity—usually 2 weeks.
+As the iteration progresses, team members work on these "stories" and produce code to support them.

+When work on a story is complete, the story is added to a release plan.
+The release should be scheduled as soon as a critical mass of code is tested and available, such that end users can take full advantage of the new feature or bug fix.
+Releases can span multiple iterations, depending on the scope and severity of the bugs involved or the size and priority of the features.

+After every release, the team should schedule a postmortem or retrospective to review pros/cons and adjust plans for the next iteration(s).

+---

 ## Running Send

 Assuming you are not running Send within a Docker container (recommended; see root of the repository), you can run the following commands in the root of this file (`/app`) to run the project locally on your own computer or on a server of your choosing.